F4k3r22/App_Flask/README.md

    - **Dynamically Generated Prompts**: Based on the user's gender, personalized prompts are generated for LinkedIn or Instagram.
    - **Daily Limit Control**: Implements a limit on image generations every 24 hours.

+### Before doing this whole process, you have to create the database, below is how the database is created

 ### 8. **Obtaining and Configuring RenderNet APIs**
    - **API Key Configuration and Image Download:** Go to the function `@app.route('/generate', methods=['POST'])` and modify `api_key = 'Your_API_Key'` to your RenderNet API key.